tuukkalai/cheese/README.md

 Ths project is part of University of Helsinki course ["Cyber Security Base"](https://cybersecuritybase.mooc.fi/).
 The aim of this repository is to create an application with multiple security holes.

-<font color="red">!!
-Do not use this repository as a template for your next Django-application !!</font>
+!!
+Do not use this repository as a template for your next Django-application !!

 ## Short description